Roger Clarke's Web-Site© Xamax Consultancy Pty Ltd, 1995-2024 |

 Adapted version of Clarke (2015, p.547-549)

 This paper draws on and extends previous work undertaken by the authors on the reflection of stakeholder interests in socio-technical systems, on stakeholder-oriented risk assessment in the context of applications of AI, and on digitalisation, including in the digital surveillance economy and digital platforms.
-A working paper that proposed the idea of Multi-Stakeholder Risk Assessment was prepared by one of the authors for, and presented at, the International Digital Security Forum (IDSF22) in Vienna on 1 June 2022 (Clarke 2022b).
+The term Multi-Stakeholder Risk Assessment was first used in the manner relevant to this paper in a refereed article relating specifically to the responsible application of AI (Clarke 2019a).
+A working paper that first articulated MSRA was prepared by one of the authors, and was presented at the International Digital Security Forum (IDSF22) in Vienna on 1 June 2022 (Clarke 2022b).

 Roger Clarke is Principal of Xamax Consultancy Pty Ltd, Canberra.
 He is also a Visiting Professor associated with the Allens Hub for Technology, Law and Innovation in UNSW Law, and a Visiting Professor in the Research School of Computer Science at the Australian National University.